Is CBD Effective Without THC?

 The research on cannabis can be confusing for this reason.

-There is no research (that we found) showing that CBD by itself can cause anxiety.
+There is no known research showing that CBD by itself can cause anxiety.

 That's why researchers tend to narrow the focus like this.